Moodiesburn: Auchengeich mining disaster

 In September 1959, 47 men lost their lives in a coal mine near the village of Moodiesburn when a faulty fan purifying the air in the colliery went on fire due to an electrical fault.
-The men were in bogies travelling to the coal face to start work, and due to the intense smoke they were abandoned just a few hundred yards from safety.
+The men were in bogies travelling to the coal face to start work, and due to the intense smoke they were abandoned just a few hundred metres from safety.
 The mine was eventually flooded to put out the fire; there was only one survivor from the crews.
 The mining accident was one of the worst within the UK in the 20th century, widowing 41 women and leaving 76 children without fathers.

 The First Minister of Scotland Alex Salmond unveiled a memorial on 18 September 2009 at Moodiesburn.
 Its centrepiece, a bronze statue of a miner, was stolen within weeks but replaced the following year after a fundraising drive.
 Norman Buchan wrote a song, "Auchengeich", about the disaster, recorded by Dick Gaughan and The Easy Club.